Daniel-KM/OaiPmhRepository/README.md

 #### Format of the oai set identifier for collections

 The format can be `itemset_id`, or the first Dublic Core identifier or title.
+In all cases, they are normalized (no spaces, etc.).

 #### Format of the oai set identifier for item types